top of page

 Related: I love this Montessori-based parenting book all about setting up routines at home to bring down toddler resistance (and increase toddler independence.)

-Keep in mind these 3 special times when you want to set a rule.
-And make it a part of your routine so you see less resistance to go potty.
+Keep in mind these 3 special times when you want to set a potty rule to avoid toddler resistance overall.
+Shift your routine so you see less resistance to go potty.

 There will be a reason WHY — it's a potty rule.